Reshusaini/TCL_Workshop_Basic-to-advance/README.md

  After scrolling down to the bottom of the document,It can be observe here that the file has written with the OUTPUT constraints.

  ![image](https://github.com/Reshusaini/TCL_Workshop_Basic-to-advance/assets/111287601/8ab3166a-8918-423c-bd81-df179c8ee11b)

+ Day 4: Introduction of YOSYS synthesis and completing the script

  Now SDC final file has created, Now last task is to involved here was to perform hierarchy check.
 This task  which reads all the RTL files and elaborates.
 If either of the sub-module is not found then it will error out.Successfully created the hierarchy check script to be used by the yosys.